 The question that we’ve raised there, is it about service or is it about assets, particularly Infrastructure Canada has done excellent work in that area.

-Infrastructure Canada have published some really interesting papers around measuring performance of service and measuring performance of assets.
+Infrastructure Canada has published some really interesting papers on measuring the performance of service and measuring the performance of assets.

 We talked a lot about the condition of assets but when it comes to service it’s really that performance that’s particularly important.